-After writing more or less seriously for several years I am fascinated by a question: ‘why people write?’
+After writing more or less seriously for several years, I am fascinated by a question: ‘why people write?’

 I loved to hear about all the events which happened in my family life before and after I was born.
-How did I ended up in a place I am now.
+How did I end up in a place I am now?
 Our heritage fascinates me.
 It came with a little surprise that some of my children are more interested than others in our family history.
 But I’m convinced that they will want to hear it later on in their lives.
 But then I may not be around to tell them our stories any longer.

 So I decided to write them down.

 I started my blog.
-I wanted to write down most memorable, sometimes funny, sometimes gut-wrenching events from our lives.
+I wanted to write down the most memorable, sometimes funny, sometimes gut-wrenching events from our lives.
 There are things there to be proud of.
 There are events some of my family members didn’t expect to survive.

 The book club meeting in Briar Chapel gave me a chance to listen to what the readers think.
 And their insights were thought-provoking.
-One person’s husband recently had undergone open-heart surgery and events in the book struck the chord.
+One person’s husband recently had undergone open-heart surgery, and events in the book struck the chord.
 Another always wanted to know what’s going on in the operating room, when she goes to sleep before surgery.
-Then one realized that doctors, who operate on them have also private lives with drama as do everyone else.
-Some said, that book was too short, which I took as a complement.
+Then one realized that doctors, who operate on them, have also private lives with drama as do everyone else.
+Some said that the book was too short, which I took as a complement.
 Some said they in their lives experienced described in book events, which I simply made up.
 It’s fascinating to me how differently people read the book.
-I would attribute all diverse personal reactions to different past experiences, different personal backgrounds and different upbringings.
+I would attribute all diverse personal reactions to different experiences, different personal backgrounds and different upbringings.
 And I still see that some elements in my book are not discovered by readers.
 Oh, well….

-So, for me readers are my ultimate judges.
+So, for me, readers are my ultimate judges.
 Not big book houses, editors, booksellers, money people.
 And not professional critics.
 Just everyday readers.
-For me their opinion counts the most.
+For me, their opinion counts the most.